FedeDP/ncursesFM/README.md

 * libconfig -> config file parsing
 * libx11    -> check whether ncursesFM is started in a X environment or not.
 * sd-bus    -> to switch off powermanagement functions, devices/iso mount and packages installation.
 * libudev   -> needed to list mountable drives.
+Useful only if built with sd-bus.

 ## Runtime dependencies